daniyl-x/dotfiles/README.md

 - main &mdash; the main branch, **contains Xorg specific settings**, tested on multiple Linux distros (Fedora, Debian, Mint)

-- termux &mdash; the termux branch, unrelevant dotfiles are removed, path's are fixed, other fixes applied
+- termux &mdash; the termux branch, unrelevant dotfiles are removed, paths are fixed, other fixes applied

 ## Installation
 > **Warning:**
-> Make sure that all [requirements](REQUIREMENTS.md) for specific software or script are installed, except those marked with \*
+> Make sure that all [requirements](REQUIREMENTS.md) for specific software or script are installed (except those marked with \*).

-Some configs may require to restart app or will have command to execute just under the ASCII art.
+Some configs may require to restart program or will have command to execute just under their ASCII banner.

 ### Plain
-Just clone repo, copy required files or dirs from inside of the corresponding directory to your `$HOME` and have fun!\
+Just clone the repo, copy required files or directories to your `$HOME` and have fun!\
-Example for neovim dotfiles:
+Example of installation for Neovim dotfiles:
 ```sh
 # From this repo's directory
 cp -r nvim/* $HOME
 ```

 ### GNU Stow
-Execute the stow command with the `$HOME` as your target directory and the names of the programs you need dotfiles for.\
+Execute the stow command with `$HOME` as your target directory and the names of the programs you need dotfiles for.\
-Example for linking git, neovim, tmux and qtile dotfiles:
+Example for linking Git, Neovim, tmux and Qtile dotfiles:
 ```sh
 # From this repo's directory
 mkdir $HOME/.config && stow -t $HOME git nvim tmux qtile
 ```

 ### Post-install and headless installation
-After installing Vim dotfiles, it's required to install plugins.
+After installing my Vim dotfiles, it's required to install plugins.\
-It can be done by executing Vim commands manually but the next command is optimized to work in scripts or tools like Ansible:
+This can be done with the next command (can be used in scripts):
 ```sh
 vim -s ~/.vimrc +PlugUpdate +PlugClean +qa
 ```

 ## Scripts
-This repo also contains my custom scripts that can be found in the scripts directory.
+This repo also contains my custom scripts that can be found in the `scripts` directory.\
-They can be installed standalone or with any graphical environment, using GNU Stow or in any other way.\
-This is a separate stow package, so thwy can be ibstalled independently.
+This is a separate Stow package, so they can be installed independently.

 ## Colorschemes